anhhaibkhn/Data-Science-selfstudy-notes-Blog/_posts/2022-02-16-The-Android-App-Market-on-Google-Play.md

 <div class="cell border-box-sizing text_cell rendered celltag_context"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h2 id="6.-Relation-between-app-category-and-app-price">6.
-Relation between app category and app price<a class="anchor-link" href="#6.-Relation-between-app-category-and-app-price"> </a></h2><p>So now comes the hard part.
+<h2 id="Relation-between-app-category-and-app-price">Relation between app category and app price<a class="anchor-link" href="#Relation-between-app-category-and-app-price"> </a></h2><p>So now comes the hard part.
 How are companies and developers supposed to make ends meet?
 What monetization strategies can companies use to maximize profit?
 The costs of apps are largely based on features, complexity, and platform.</p>
 <p>There are many factors to consider when selecting the right pricing strategy for your mobile app.
 It is important to consider the willingness of your customer to pay for your app.
 A wrong price could break the deal before the download even happens.
 Potential customers could be turned off by what they perceive to be a shocking cost, or they might delete an app they’ve downloaded after receiving too many ads or simply not getting their money's worth.</p>
 <p>Different categories demand different price ranges.
 Some apps that are simple and used daily, like the calculator app, should probably be kept free.
 However, it would make sense to charge for a highly-specialized medical app that diagnoses diabetic patients.
 Below, we see that <em>Medical and Family</em> apps are the most expensive.
 Some medical apps extend even up to \$80!
 All game apps are reasonably priced below \$20.</p>
 </div>